Baseledger/baseledger-plateau/mainnet/v1.0.0/docs/add_node_to_baseledger_mainnet.md

     4.5 Navigate to root and remove test directory with `rm -rf test/`

 5. Navigate to `mainnet/v1.0.0/docs`

     5.1 To install the node to the home directory of the root user, execute `chmod +x prereqs.sh` and then `bash prereqs.sh`

-    5.2 To install the node to a different location, open the file `prereqs_custom_location.sh`

-        5.2.1 On Linux you can use `vim`: From root, run `vim mainnet/v1.0.0/docs/prereqs_custom_location.sh`

-        5.2.2 Press `i` and navigate to `<path_where_to_install_the_node>` with arrow keys and replace with your chosen location f.e (/opt/mynode)
+    5.2 To install the node to a different location, open the file `prereqs_custom_location.sh` 5.2.1 On Linux you can use `vim`: From root, run `vim mainnet/v1.0.0/docs/prereqs_custom_location.sh` 5.2.2 Press `i` and navigate to `<path_where_to_install_the_node>` with arrow keys and replace with your chosen location f.e (/opt/mynode)
         5.2.3 Press `esc` to stop editing

-        5.2.4 Type `:wq` to save and close and hit `enter`

-        5.2.5 Execute `chmod +x prereqs_custom_location.sh` and then `bash prereqs_custom_location.sh`
+        5.2.4 Type `:wq` to save and close and hit `enter` 5.2.5 Execute `chmod +x prereqs_custom_location.sh` and then `bash prereqs_custom_location.sh`

 ## Setting up accounts

-If you have used the `prereqs_custom_location.sh` script to install the node to your custom location, you will have to run every one of the following commands with `/<path_where_to_install_the_node>/.baseledger` f.e (`/opt/mynode/.baseledger/cosmovisor/genesis/bin` instead of `/root/.baseledger/cosmovisor/genesis/bin`) if not told differently after a command!
+If you have used the `prereqs_custom_location.sh` script to install the node to your custom location, you will have to run every one of the following commands with `/<path_where_to_install_the_node>/.baseledger` f.e (`/opt/mynode/.baseledger/cosmovisor/genesis/bin` instead of `/root/.baseledger/cosmovisor/genesis/bin`) if not told differently after the command!

 6. Navigate to `/root/.baseledger/cosmovisor/genesis/bin`
 7. Run `/root/.baseledger/cosmovisor/genesis/bin/.baseledgerd init validator --chain-id=baseledger`